 GearGamingHub.com was founded by me in August 2019.
 Being in the IT industry, well the software programming world to be precise, I've always been a techie and gamer at heart mostly console based.
 I started the site back then because I was a new dad and while I had bought my son 2 consoles (Nintendo switch and Xbox One), after buying an entry-level gaming laptop I quickly realised I knew very little about what the best gaming gear was to get for PC.

-It really started with the need to get a proper gaming keyboard, my son was into Fortnite at the time and I really didn't know much about keyboard switches, actuation force and the different keyboard sizes like TKL and 60 percent layouts.
-It really was a whole new world at first and being good at technology research in my day job I thought I might as well create a site and share the information and recommendations I figured out along the way with others - and thats how GearGamingHub.com was born.
+It really started with the need to get a proper gaming keyboard, my son was into Fortnite at the time and I really didn't know much about keyboard switches, actuation force and the different keyboard sizes like TKL keyboards and 60 percent layouts.
+It really was a whole new world at first.
+Being good at technology research in my day job I thought I might as well create a site and share the information and recommendations I figured out along the way with others - and that is how GearGamingHub.com was born.

-We want Gear Gaming Hub to be a simple no-nonsense gaming gear site for other casual (and pro) gamers to get help, advice and good gaming gear reviews from.
-Right now we're focused on gaming keyboards but will be expanded to other gaming gear very soon.
+We want Gear Gaming Hub to be a simple no-nonsense gaming gear site for other casual and pro gamers to get help, advice and good gaming gear reviews from.

 You can get in touch with us directly on our contact form here.